sebarickert/sebastianhamalainen.com/src/content/portfolio/taito.md

 Drupal 8 with commerce.
 Custom theme uses the basics, such as plain vanilla JavaScript and a gulp compiler for the SCSS (and of course the custom JavaScript).

-Created custom button twig templates initializing it before in the `.theme` file.
-Drupal submit buttons are `input` tags with `type="submit"` and I wanted them to be semantic HTML buttons.
+Wanted to try out proper custom submit buttons, so I created custom button twig templates initializing it before in the `.theme` file.
+Regular drupal submit buttons are `input` elements that have `type="submit"` attributes.
+I wanted them to be semantic HTML buttons.

 ## What I learned